Shamann Walton: San Francisco Parks Alliance

 Walton has taken a leading role in responding to the San Francisco Parks Alliance financial scandal.
 He has publicly criticized the Parks Alliance for betraying the trust of community organizations, stating: "These are not just numbers on paper.
 These are funds raised and entrusted by community members, volunteers, and nonprofit staff who are now scrambling to recover from this betrayal".
-Walton’s focus is on understanding the full extent of the financial losses, how the nonprofit was able to use city and community resources for its own operations, and how the city can recover the outstanding funds.
-He has expressed concern for the dozens of small organizations left in financial limbo by the Alliance’s collapse.
+Walton's focus is on understanding the full extent of the financial losses, how the nonprofit was able to use city and community resources for its own operations, and how the city can recover the outstanding funds.
+He has expressed concern for the dozens of small organizations left in financial limbo by the Alliance's collapse.

-His office sent written questions to the Parks Alliance’s leadership requesting detailed financial records, including balance sheets for each fiscally sponsored group and proof that restricted funds were not misused.
+His office sent written questions to the Parks Alliance's leadership requesting detailed financial records, including balance sheets for each fiscally sponsored group and proof that restricted funds were not misused.
 These requests went unanswered, prompting Walton to issue subpoenas to ex-CEOs Robert Ogilvie and Drew Becher, and former treasurer Rick Hutchinson.
 The subpoenas are intended to compel testimony and the production of financial documents to determine how the funds were misspent and what happened to the money entrusted by community groups.

-Walton has worked alongside Supervisor Jackie Fielder, who called for a full audit of the San Francisco Recreation and Park Department’s relationship with the Parks Alliance, to ensure broader oversight and prevent similar issues in the future.
+Walton has worked alongside Supervisor Jackie Fielder, who called for a full audit of the San Francisco Recreation and Park Department's relationship with the Parks Alliance, to ensure broader oversight and prevent similar issues in the future.

+Ethics fine

+In July 2026, Walton agreed to a $4,500 fine imposed by the San Francisco Ethics Commission for accepting gifts valued more than the allowable annual limit and for not reporting those gifts.